-(2) over-identifying with the victim families because they genuinely cared about their reactions, (3) personal vulnerability: fear of verbal or physical aggression; and (4) fear of being labeled ["If you can't stand the heat, get out of the kitchen" attitude] (Chard, 1987).
+(OH 6) Their apprehensions stemmed from (1) feeling untrained and unprepared; (2) --- over-identifying with the victim families because they genuinely cared about their reactions; (3) personal vulnerability: fear of verbal or physical aggression; and (4) fear of being labeled if they have difficulty -- "if you can't stand the heat, get out of the kitchen" attitude of colleagues.
+(Chard, 1987).

 - E. Our desire to help can be a two-edged sword.
 As long as we genuinely want to help, we will be vulnerable to pain.
 Unfortunately, too much focus is placed on shutting down feelings in our professions.
-No, we must not let our feelings get in the way of rational thinking and appropriate professional behavior, but staying totally in the cognitive realm may be more harmful than helpful.
+No, we must not let our feelings get in the way of rational thinking and appropriate professional behavior, but totally shutting them off may be more harmful than helpful.
 Feelings motivate us to be even sharper in our thinking and behaving.
-The worst consequence repressing feelings is that we can't turn them back on when we get home. - F. Did you ever think of yourself as a victim even though you may never have been raped, assaulted, or had a loved one killed?
+The worst consequence of learning to totally shut feelings off is that we can't turn them back on when we get home. - F. Did you ever think of yourself as a victim even though you may never have been raped, assaulted, or had a loved one killed?